 The UK's biggest ever Lotto jackpot is sending ticket sales soaring ahead of an estimated £50.4 million up for grabs today - and the promise that it must be either won or shared out on Saturday.

-National Lottery operator Camelot said it expects to sell 200 tickets a second during the hour before tomorrow's draw.
+National Lottery operator Camelot said it expects to sell 200 tickets a second during the hour before today's draw.